apache/spark/docs/streaming-programming-guide.md

 `spark-streaming-twitter_{{site.SCALA_BINARY_VERSION}}` and all its transitive dependencies in the application JAR.

+There are a few aspects that require further discussions.

+### Setting up for Driver High Availability Setup
+{:.no_toc}

+### Upgrading Application Code
+{:.no_toc}

-If a running Spark Streaming application needs to be upgraded (with new application code), then there are two possible mechanism.
+If a running Spark Streaming application needs to be upgraded with new application code, then there are two possible mechanism.

 - The upgraded Spark Streaming application is started and run in parallel to the existing application.
 Once the new one (receiving the same data as the old one) has been warmed up and ready